sasanka459/Learn.Net/BapinaDocs/Accessmodifier/AccessModifiers.md

 ## AccessModifiers
--it is use to accessibility of a class.
+- It is use for the accessibility of a class, method and properties etc.
--it is use to implement the encapsulation.
+- It is use to implement the encapsulation.
--AccessModifiers are 5 types.
+- AccessModifiers are 7 types.

+### Public:

-1-Public:--The code is accessible for all classes.whether it's in the same assembly or a different one.
+- The code is accessible for all classes.whether it's in the same assembly or a different one.

 ### example of public